 Another photo reminds him of how world champion boxer Verno Phillips would take so much head trauma during a fight that it was routine for Wittman to sit with him in the hotel room afterwards and answer the same questions over and over again.

 'Did I get knocked out?'
 Phillips would ask.
 'No, you won a decision,' Wittman would tell him.
 'Yeah, that's right.
 I did win,' he'd say, as if he remembered it vividly now.
-The thing I like about MMA is, MMA is so freaking safe compared to boxing.

 This is just one reason why he's glad to be out of the business of training boxers and on to MMA instead, Wittman explains.

 "The thing I like about MMA is, MMA is so freaking safe compared to boxing.
 Boxing is a brutal sport.
 Just brutal."

 In the fifteen fights he worked with Phillips, for instance, Wittman says that Phillips urinated blood after at least ten or eleven of them.
 In all his time training MMA fighters, he says, he's only seen it once – "and that was after a war."

 "I love boxing.
 The sweet science.
 I love it.
 But I'm sort of glad to be away from it.
 I love the science of boxing, but it's just brutal.
 A life in that sport is absolutely brutal over the years.
 Put it this way, I wouldn't want my son to box.
 If he wants to grow up a little bit, learn to defend himself, that's fine.
 But not as a career.
 I see now why my parents didn't want me to box."

 MMA takes a different toll, such as the one that's growing out of the side of Schaub's ear when he shows up for his morning one-on-one training session with Wittman.

 "Look at that thing," Wittman says, gesturing at the bulbous mass of fluid and tissue on Schaub's left ear.
 "Seriously bro, it looks like a butt cheek."